-Understanding how to deal with tax arrears can be helpful and we are here to help alleviate that stress.
+Understanding how to deal with tax arrears can be stressful and we are here to help alleviate that for you.
 Our tax arrears tips are here as a guideline on what to do when you face difficulties with HMRC and tax arrears.
 For many taxpayers, a dramatic change in circumstances can cause financial difficulties.
 Problems can occur because of challenges faced by the business, for instance a drop off in trade combined with a lack of working capital, all of which can cause cash flow issues which need to be overcome in order for trade to continue.

 Since the onset of the recession we have all had to look at our cash books and balances a lot closer and unfortunately in a lot of instances, money set aside for HMRC and tax liabilities has had to be used to keep individuals and businesses trading.
 This leaves HMRC chasing for late and overdue tax bills.